stwomack/TGF-Workshop-1/session_02/lab_02/lab_02.md

 ```

 #### Verify Application
-The TAS output will show where the application is running, for example `https://bikeincidents-womack.apps.fowler.cf-app.com` . add /hello to the path to view the application.
-You'll notice that the first time you hit the url, it takes a bit of time, but once the key/value are in TGF, further refreshes will show dramatically increased performance.
+The TAS output will show where the application is running, for example `https://bikeincidents-womack.apps.fowler.cf-app.com`.
+You'll notice that the first time you hit the url, it takes a bit of time, but once the incident-api data has been cached in TGF, further refreshes will show dramatically increased performance.

 #### Move on to next lab